ivanceras/sauron-native/README.md

-## WIP: Sauron-native
+## WIP: Sauron Native
-a rust UI library that conquers all platforms ranging from desktop to mobile devices.
+A rust UI library that conquers all platforms ranging from desktop to mobile devices.
-An attempt to create a truly native, truly cross platform UI for your rust applications.
+An attempt to create a truly native, cross platform UI for your Rust applications.

-One UI to rule them all
+One UI to rule them all.

-Sauron native extends the [sauron](https://github.com/ivanceras/sauron) web framework which is heavily inspired by [The Elm Architecture](https://guide.elm-lang.org/architecture/).
+Sauron Native extends the [Sauron](https://github.com/ivanceras/sauron) web framework which is heavily inspired by [The Elm Architecture](https://guide.elm-lang.org/architecture/).
 Sauron native can target multiple GUI backends.

-## Currently supported backend
+## Currently supported backends
-- gtk
+- GTK
-- html
+- HTML
 - tui

-## Screenshot
+## Screenshots

 ![](https://raw.githubusercontent.com/ivanceras/sauron-native/master/assets/sauron-native-gtk.png)